Skip to main content

 Date

-Our backups are taken every 24 hours at 4am Central Time, so you'll need to provide a date that is most likely to have the data that you need.
-You can use This Link to see what time it is in the Central Time time zone so that you can work back to when you need your backup.
+Our backups are taken every 12 hours at 2am and 4am Central Standard Time, so you'll need to provide a date and time that is most likely to have the data that you need.
+You can use this link to see what time it is in the Central Standard Time time zone so that you can work back to when you need your backup.